ehsanyousefzadehasl/MCP/papers/01-near_memory_computing.past_present_and_future.md

 - Programmable Unit (CPU, GPU)
 - Fixed-Function Unit (ASIC)
 - Reconfigurable Unit (FPGA)
--

 ## Challenges of Near-Memory Computing
-- virtual memory support
+- Virtual Memory Support
+  - This can be achieved by (1) Paging (2) Direct Segmentation
-  - software or hardware (hardware can be optimal instead of OS)
+  - Paging can be implemented in a software or hardware mechanism (hardware can be more efficient instead of OS)
-- Cache Coherence (which the architect's choice on this matter is going to influence the performance drastically)
+- Cache Coherence (which the architect's choice on this matter is going to influence the total performance dramatically)
   - Restricted region: dividing the memory into two parts: one for host processor (cachable), and another for the accelerator that is uncachable, or just caching in one block of the LLC to invalidate or write-back on the monitoring.
   - Non-restricted region: leading to a significant amount of memory traffic.
-A work proposed keeping a memory coherent between a host GPU and near-memory compute units, flushing the L2.
+A work proposed keeping a memory coherent between a host GPU and near-memory compute units, flushing the L2 cache in the main GPU after kernel execution.
   - My point here is that keeping the memory consistent and coherent lies in the realm of coherence and consistency for heterogeneous systems.
 - Proramming Model
   - Compiler